gianpaj/cartrawler.github.io/_section_android/usage.md

 Now we are ready to start using the SDK.

 The simplest form of usage is initializing the standalone booking sequence.
-You do it in 2 steps: first use the function that we provide to create the intent, then simply launch the activity with it.
+You do it by simply calling the function we provide and passing the required parameters.
 Here is the list of parameters that our function accepts:

+clientId
+: client id, required to use CarTrawler API

 production
 : switch between test and production endpoints

-requestor
-: client id, required to use CarTrawler API

 language
 : language code